 Finding a dead mouse in your attic is usually indicative of there being more than one around.
 Here are some tips for detecting mice activity in the attic:

 Usually attics tend to be a little dusty.
 Check for mice footprints.

 Check for rice grain shaped droppings along baseboards or in corners.

 If mice are in your attic, there may be a pungent smell similar to ammonia.

 Examine your house for gaps or cracks in the exterior where mice are able to enter your home and block off any entry points with steel wool.
 Ensure you do this step properly.
 If you do not, more mice may find their way inside.

 Trap and kill any remaining mice that may be in your attic.
 You can live trap mice if you’d prefer to release them into the wild.

-If you are unable to eliminate the mice from your attic or need the expertise of a licensed professional, give us your local mouse pest control expert, a call.
-We can help eliminate your pest problem!
+If you are unable to eliminate the mice from your home or business or would like the expertise of a licensed professional, give us your local mouse pest control expert, a call.
+We can help you get rid of mice.